frcojimenez/mkefly.github.io/index.md

   </div>
   <div class="column">
         <img src="{% link assets/images/fatalitieslog-model.png %}" alt="" data-position="center center" width="100%"/>
         <p>Marginalized probability distribution on the estimated number of deaths.
-The prediction for China agrees with the 3226 cases reported at 17/03/2020.
+The prediction for China agrees with the total 3226 cases reported at 17/03/2020.
 These cases must be taken as a lower limit to the death estimate number.
 Any non-expected burst of the curve may increase the number of cases.
 A strict confinement of the population is therefore essential.</p>
   </div>
 </div>